michael2012z/BitBible/markdown/KJV/files/1Chr.md

 18. What can David speak more to thee for the honour of thy servant? for thou knowest thy servant.

-19. O Lord, for thy servant’s sake, and according to thine own heart, hast thou done all this greatness, in making known all these great things.great…: Heb. greatnesses
+19. O Lord, for thy servant’s sake, and according to thine own heart, hast thou done all this greatness, in making known all these great things.

 20. O Lord, there is none like thee, neither is there any God beside thee, according to all that we have heard with our ears.